ZDON-Official/ZDON-Official/README.md

 ### Hi there, I am Zohaib
-I am a seniior majoring in Computer Science, with double minor in Math and Data Science\
+I am a senior majoring in Computer Science, with double minor in Math and Data Science\
 In my free time I like to paint digital landscapes, learn new programming languages and skills

 <!--